SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Dealmakers and Heartbreakers

 As old age can't kill them, the oldest hags accumulate swathes of knowledge, magic, and repute over time.
 They are happy to share their wares... for the right price.
-Rather than ask for paltry coin, a hag usually bargains for something dear to the customer-perhaps their ability to love, the sound of their child's laugh, or their left pinky toe.
+Rather than ask for paltry coin, a hag usually bargains for something dear to the customer—perhaps their ability to love, the sound of their child's laugh, or their left pinky toe.

 Adding insult to injury, those who deal with hags almost always discover the product is worse than advertised.
 Mortals should pay close attention to the precise wording of their agreements, lest they end up with a hex they thought would be a gift.
 Such curses often lead to the corruption of good but desperate folk, with some getting so twisted up in fey deals that they become hags themselves.